One of the reasons we lack power as a commUNITY, is because we have forgotten to honour our ancestors.

 Read the next blog in my ‘Black His-story Month’ series Making Contact with Your Ancestors.

-To Know Thyself online course with Ancestral Essence.
+Check out To Know Thyself online course with Ancestral Essence.

 In your service,